Updated: November 24, 2020 at 3:56PM

 The University’s initial surveillance testing (pre-matriculation testing) was done by mail with students before they arrived on campus for the 2020 fall semester.
 On August 21, the next phase of surveillance testing started with students coming to the testing center for swab-collected PCR (polymerase chain reaction) tests.
 In early September, the University also started saliva-based PCR surveillance testing—which involves collecting and testing saliva samples through a recently developed University lab.

 We are following a Bayesian stratified and staggered-entry rotating cohort design.

-Students, faculty, and staff are included as part of the University surveillance testing.
+Students, faculty, and staff are included in the University's frequent surveillance testing program.
 If you are selected to participate, you are obligated to make yourself available (unless you are working entirely remotely).

 Being identified for random surveillance testing does not mean that you have been exposed to the virus or are suspected of being positive.
 It only means that you have been chosen at random for the test—a proven strategy for monitoring the health of a community.

-If you are working entirely remotely, you need not participate if you are invited.
-Please choose the option that states you are not on campus this semester.
+- Those who are working entirely remotely.
+Please choose the option that states you are not on campus this semester

-When selected, you will receive a text (students) or email (students, staff, faculty) that will include details, including an appointment time, appointment location, and a link to confirm your appointment.
+When selected, you will receive a text (students) or email (students, staff, faculty) that will include details, including an appointment time and a link to confirm your appointment.
 You are expected to make yourself available for testing.

 Confirm your appointment using the link in the text message or email.

-The saliva test requires an individual to drool a small amount into a sterile test tube.
+The saliva-based PCR test requires an individual to drool a small amount into a test tube.
 The saliva sample collection is self-administered so no contact with the saliva or collection tube is required by workers at the collection site.
 The sample is then treated in a way that inactivates any virus present without opening any tubes.
-The testing process should require less than 10 minutes total.
+The process should require less than 10 minutes total.